groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 2.0.9.9 (2019-09-09) =
+* FIXED Unconfirmed view in contacts table showing all contacts
+* FIXED Contact query using groupby in count request causing unexpected behaviour

 = 2.0.9.9 (2019-09-07) =
 * FIXED Unable to download export files.
 * FIXED Contact Query returning an array during when counting if count is 0